alan7383/DarkCloudV2/README.md

 updated for manifest V3, **and comments issue fixed**

-Extension developed by IEVEVO, but slightly modified by me
+It's a fork of the original project by IEVEVO, and I've resolved a few issues.

 # How To Install?